Open-S2/open-vector-tile/motivation.md

 One thing we can do easily is look at Mapbox's original spec as a baseline to compare against.
 The client tool used by their rendering engine is [`7.26 kB` (`2.36 kB` gzip compressed)](https://bundlejs.com/?q=%40mapbox%2Fvector-tile&treeshake=%5B%7B+VectorTile+%7D%5D).
 It offers extremely basic parsing support leaving the rest for the renderer.
 Again, I'm absolutely blown away with how well Mapbox can achieve long lasting results for so little.

 Moving to malibre's current spec implementation, the results are [`174 kB` (`41.1 kB` gzip compressed)](https://bundlejs.com/?q=%40maplibre%2Fmaplibre-tile-spec&treeshake=%5B%7B+MltDecoder%2CTileSetMetadata+%7D%5D).
 Keep in mind that this does not include backwards compatibility for the old spec.
 It's also important to mention that the long term solution of parsing and utilizing the data from the spec won't match with the old spec either.
 This means the renderer will also become more bloated and complex as well to manage multiple specs.
 To give some perspective on this new size, this is a `23.966x` increase in size!
 Also note that the maplibre render engine itself at the time of writing is [`794 kB` (`216 kB` gzip compressed)](https://bundlejs.com/?q=maplibre-gl&treeshake=%5B*%5D).
 The data management tool manages to be `21.91%` the size of the entire rendering engine.
 The discussion is to eventually move to a rust solution for the module.
-Is the size cost going to get even worse?
+Wouldn't then the size cost going to get even worse?
 Are we expected to see much of a performance improvement either?

 Lastly the OVT spec I have released is [`27 kB` (`7.8 kB` gzip compressed)](https://bundlejs.com/?q=open-vector-tile&treeshake=%5B%7B+VectorTile+%7D%5D).
 This is a `3.72x` increase in size.
 This includes backwards compatibility for the old spec.
 This spec also adds more convenience functions for the renderer including `loadPoints`, `loadLines`, and `loadGeometry`, `loadGeometryFlat`, `readIndices` and `addTesselation`.
 I'd also argue OVT is simple, fast, and lightweight enough that it's uncecessary to use a lower level language to utilize it.